Duffy the Disney Bear: History

 The "Disney Bear" was originally created in 2002 as a unique product for the opening of Once Upon a Toy, a merchandise store in Walt Disney World's Disney Springs shopping area.
-It was not particularly popular at the time.
+It was not overly popular at the time.

 When the Oriental Land Company (OLC) wanted to bring The Disney Bear to Tokyo DisneySea in 2005, Walt Disney Imagineering suggested the bear be given a new story in consideration of the Japanese audience's love for background stories.
 According to the new story, Minnie Mouse gave "sailor Mickey" a teddy bear to keep him company on his voyages; Mickey named the plush toy "Duffy" because Minnie gave it to him in a duffle bag.
 Duffy the Disney Bear merchandise was released at Tokyo DisneySea on December 25, 2005.
-The Oriental Land Company aggressively marketed Duffy in the Tokyo DisneySea park, and he was added as a walk-around character in 2005.
+The Oriental Land Company aggressively marketed Duffy in the Tokyo DisneySea park, and he was quickly added as a walk-around character in 2005.

 As Duffy's popularity grew, OLC started to retheme the Old Cape Cod area at Tokyo DisneySea to add Duffy, which included changing the show "Donald's Boat Builders" at the Cape Cod Cook-Off Theatre to "My Friend Duffy", which tells the story of how Duffy comes to life.
-(There have been several shows performed on this stage telling the story of how ShellieMay came to be; introducing Gelatoni; featuring all seven Friends as they celebrate Friendship Day).
+(There have been several shows performed on this stage telling the story of how ShellieMay came to be; introducing Gelatoni; featuring all seven Friends as they celebrate Friendship Day.)
 Due to Duffy's popularity amongst Japanese fans, limits were set on the number of Duffy items a guest could buy.
 People lined up at stores for any new costume release.

 Duffy was introduced at the American Disney parks on October 14, 2010.
 He then joined Hong Kong Disneyland Resort on November 19, 2010.
 In 2012, he appeared in Disneyland Paris.

 Capitalizing on Duffy's success at Tokyo DisneySea, the park began introducing new characters.
 On January 22, 2010, a female plush bear named ShellieMay debuted in the park as Duffy's friend.
 On June 30, 2014, they introduced Gelatoni the plush cat to select fans.
 (He was officially introduced to the general public at Tokyo DisneySea on July 4.)
-StellaLou the plush rabbit was introduced to select fans on March 23, 2017.(She was officially introduced to the general public on March 30.)
+StellaLou the plush rabbit was introduced to select fans on March 23, 2017.
+(She was officially introduced to the general public on March 30.)

 The next three friends debuted at other Disney parks and resorts.
 On July 3, 2018, Hong Kong Disneyland debuted CookieAnn the plush dog.
-'Olu Mel the plush turtle was introduced at Aulani, A Disney Resort & Spa on July 27, 2018.
+'Olu Mel the plush turtle was introduced at the Aulani Disney Resort on July 27, 2018.
 On September 29, 2021, LinaBell the plush fox was introduced at Shanghai Disneyland, as part of the park's 5th anniversary celebrations.
 “My Friend Duffy” became “Duffy and Friends’ Wonderful Friendship” on July 4, 2023.